ga-wdi-boston/js-generator-challenge/README.md

 an object containing two keys, `done` and `value`.
 The value of `done` is a boolean value, `true` or `false`, that indicates whether the iterator has finished returning all of its the values or not.
 The value of `value` is the `yield`ed value from the iterator.
+If a finite generator's values have been exhausted (i.e., `done` is `true`), then `value` will be `undefined`.
 It is possible to create finite and infinite generators.

 Here is an example of a finite generator that takes a string as an input, splits it using whitespace as delimiters, strips out punctuation, converts every word